Oakland Tech is a full-service Oakland Community School dedicated to ensuring that all students graduate college, career and community ready.

 Tech students have an opportunity to receive free eye exams and eyeglasses through Vision To Learn, a mobile vision care clinic that brings its services directly to Tech.
 If you would like your student to participate in this program, please fill out the following consent form — here in English and here in Spanish — and have your student return it to the Nurse’s Office (Room 110A).
 Forms are also available in the Nurse’s Office.
 Contact email@example.com for more information.

 We want to remind everyone that Oakland Unified School District is a Sanctuary District inside a Sanctuary City located in California, a Sanctuary State.
 That means your State, City and School District support you no matter where you came from or how you got here.
 It’s also important to note that Immigration & Custom Enforcement policy prohibits agents from entering schools which are considered sensitive locations along with churches, hospitals and courthouses.
-We encourage families to check www.ousd.org/sanctuary/families for important and detailed information.
+We encourage families to check www.ousd.org/sanctuary/families for important information.

 Because of this, we are committed to the foundational elements of: